CraryPrimitiveMan/awesome-with-star/awesome/desireevl_awesome-quantum-computing.md

 ## Learning

+- [Learn Quantum Computation using Qiskit](http://community.qiskit.org/textbook) - An open-source textbook covering quantum algorithms and showing how to run them on real hardware using Qiskit.
+Also covers prerequisites.
 - [An Interactive Introduction to Quantum Computing](https://davidbkemp.github.io/QuantumComputingArticle/) - Interactive learning for quantum gate computing by David Kemp.
 - [CNOT](https://cnot.io/) - Easy to understand, step by step introduction to quantum computing concepts.
 - [Documentation for Forest and pyQuil](http://pyquil.readthedocs.io/en/latest/) - Tutorials for Rigetti Computing's SDK.